pilothobs/Trading_system/DEVELOPMENT_NOTES.md

 ### Backup Strategy
 - Primary backup to GitHub repository for code
-- Secondary backup to Google Drive for complete project state
+- Secondary backup to AWS S3 for cloud-based redundancy
 - Automated backups triggered by changes or on a schedule
 - Retention policy to manage backup storage efficiently
-- Sensitive files (like .env with API keys) are explicitly included in Google Drive backups
+- Sensitive files (like .env with API keys) are explicitly included in backups
+- Test backup feature allows quick verification of backup functionality

 ## Usage Examples